-Automated refuse collection facilitates safer and more cost-effective collection of household trash.
-Automated refuse collection trucks are equipped with specially-designed hydraulic arms that grasp, lift and empty City-issued refuse containers.
+Automated refuse/waste collection facilitates safer and more cost-effective collection of household trash.
+Automated refuse/waste collection trucks are equipped with specially-designed hydraulic arms that grasp, lift and empty City-issued refuse containers.

-- Customers must use City-approved automated refuse containers to receive trash collection service.
-First containers are provided free of charge.
-Fees apply for additional refuse containers and for replacement containers for lost, stolen or damaged containers.
+- Customers must use City-approved automated refuse/waste containers to receive trash collection service.
+The first containers at a particular address are provided free of charge.
+Fees apply for additional refuse/waste containers and for replacement containers for lost, stolen or damaged containers.

-- Containers should be stored in a secured location not visible from public right-of-way, such as behind a fence, in your backyard, or in your garage.
+- Containers should be stored in a secured location that is not visible from public right-of-way.
+This could include such locations as behind a fence, in your backyard or in your garage.

-- To report damaged, lost or stolen containers, to request an additional container, or for general questions about trash and recycling collection, please call the Environmental Services Department at 858-694-7000.
+- Please call the Environmental Services Department at 858-694-7000 to report damaged, lost or stolen containers; to request an additional container; or for general questions about trash and recycling collection.

 - To ensure collection, all containers must be placed at designated point of collection by 6 a.m. on your scheduled collection day.

-- Set the automated container on the street or alley, wheels against the curb and with the handle facing your home.
+- Set the authorized container on the street or alley, wheels against the curb and with the handle facing your home.

 - All containers must be removed from your designated point of collection by 6 p.m. on your scheduled collection day.
 Failure to remove containers is a violation of City of San Diego Municipal Code Section 66.0105.